Health Information Technology

 Carol Dantzler-Harris, Instructor

-No. While there are courses required in the program offered in an online format, at this time, the entire program cannot be completed online.
+No. Although some of the required courses are offered in an online format, the entire program cannot be completed online at this time.

 The RHIT certification (Registered Health Information Technician) through AHIMA (American Health Information Management Association) is a nationally recognized certification for individuals in health information management.
 This includes inpatient (hospital) coding, reimbursement, data analysis, and other HIM topics.